Close Menu

 – Paleoanthropologist Rick Potts, director of the Smithsonian National Museum of Natural History’s Human Origins Program.

-The second study provides more detail on the human-made artifacts excavated from the Olorgesailie Basin at the Eastern Rift Valley in southern Kenya.
-It shows that there is no local source there for obsidian, which means individuals must have traveled from around 26 to over 100 kilometers to obtain this material.
+The second study provides more detail on the human-made artifacts excavated from the Olorgesailie Basin in the Eastern Rift Valley in southern Kenya.
+It shows that there is no local source of obsidian, which means individuals must have traveled from around 26 to over 100 kilometers to obtain this material.
 The researchers, therefore, believe that they must have made distant contacts, with whom they might have engaged in trade.

-It isn’t certain that these hominids where homo sapiens, the researchers believe that before around 320,000 years ago, these populations Homo heidelbergens that once also lived in not only Africa but also in Europe and western Asia.
+It isn’t certain that these hominids where homo sapiens; the researchers believe that before around 320,000 years ago, these populations, Homo heidelbergensis, that once also lived not only in Africa but also in Europe and western Asia.

 Fossils for Homo sapiens start to appear in Morocco around 315,000 years ago, Earliest fossil evidence of Homo sapiens found in Morocco.